-- ELY CREWS: Before departing on your trek you will want to visit the Trading Post to purchase those lastminute items.
+- ELY CREWS: Before departing on your trek, you will want to visit the Trading Post to purchase those lastminute items.
 Many of the items not purchased back home may be found in our Trading Post.
 Now is the time to purchase items needed for the trail - there is no place to buy items once you start your trip.
 We encourage you to purchase your fishing licenses online before you arrive. - ATIKOKAN CREWS: The Atikokan Trading Post will carry a few trail items, Northern Tier and Atikokan souvenir items, trail maps and snack foods.
 Necessary trail items are best purchased prior to your arrival at the Atikokan base.
-We encourage you to purchase your fishing licenses online before you arrive. - BISSETT CREWS: The Bissett Base will carry a few trail items, Northern Tier and Bissett base souvenir items, and trail maps.
-Necessary trail items are best purchased prior to your arrival at the Bissett base.
+We encourage you to purchase your fishing licenses online before you arrive. - NORTHERN TIER ONLINE STORE: Trail equipment and Northern Tier souvenir items are available for purchase through the Northern Tier on-line store, found at store.ntier.org.